 Senior Patrol Leaders Council: Senior Patrol Leaders are requested to participate daily in the Senior Patrol Leaders Council Meeting.
-The meeting will be held daily after the noon meal with the Program Director.
+The meeting will be held daily with the Program Director.
 The Senior Patrol Leaders Council will assist the Commissioners and Camp Staff in planning daily activities and inter-unit competitions and challenges.